nguyenlong-github/nguyenlong-github/README.md

 ### It's nice to see you again
-Have a sip of water, and then let's get started 🧃
+Have a sip of juice 🧃, and then let's get started